stanford-mast/nn_dataflow/README.md

 accelerator; ordering then decides the order between all 2D convolutions.
 We currently only support row stationary mapping, and support exhaustive search over all loop blocking and reordering schemes.

+For parallel processing and partitioning, we support batch partitioning, fmap partitioning, output partitioning, and the combination between them (hybrid).

 See the details in our ASPLOS'17 paper.